betoluco/data_processing_for_quietavenue/audio_processing/README.md

    2. Go to Storage tab and click volume ID
    3. Click on Actions -> Modify Volume
    4. Set size to 70 and click Modify
+   5. Back in instace, in instance state dropdown menu select Reboot

 3. In AWS AIM console create a new role
    1. Select your use case: EC2